 The sunflower is one of the nation’s best-loved flowers.
-Although most sunflower varieties have yellow flowers, sunflowers also have rusty red, green and forms with white flowers.
+Although most varieties have yellow blooms, you can grow those with rusty-red, green and even white flowers.

 Advertisement

-Annual sunflowers bloom from summer into autumn.
-Depending on the variety, they can take 11-18 weeks to flower from seed sowing.
-With that in mind, it's a good idea to sow sunflower seed every couple of weeks, so you'll have a constant supply of cheerful sunflowers throughout summer.
+Annual sunflowers bloom from summer to autumn.
+Depending on the variety, they take 11-18 weeks to flower from seed.
+With that in mind, it's a good idea to sow sunflower seed every couple of weeks, so you'll have a constant supply of cheerful blooms throughout summer.

 Did you know?
 Sunflowers are related to Jerusalem artichokes, Helianthus tuberosus.
-If you plant Jerusalem artichokes and let them flower, they will bear beautiful, sunflower-like blooms.
+If you plant Jerusalem artichokes they will bear beautiful, sunflower-like blooms, provided conditions are hot enough and they receive enough sunshine.

 How to grow sunflowers

-To grow sunflowers you need a sunny, sheltered spot and a good soil – add plenty of well-rotted manure or garden compost before planting, if you can.
-Protect the young plants from slugs and snails and water your sunflowers regularly.
+Growing sunflowers from seed is easy – you just need a sunny, sheltered spot and good soil – add some well-rotted manure or garden compost before planting to enrich your soil, if necessary.
+Protect the young plants from slugs and snails, and water regularly.
 You may also need to stake them if they're in an exposed position.

-Choose your variety carefully as some sunflowers will grow 50cm, while others grow over 3m.
-Sow seeds in pots from April and plant out when all risk of frost has passed.
-Prepare the soil well and add plenty of organic matter to the planting hole.
-Keep your sunflowers well watered and feed weekly to encourage them to grow tall.
+Choose your variety carefully as dwarf sunflowers grow to around 50cm, while taller varieties can reach up to 3m in height.
+Sow seeds in pots from April and plant out a few weeks later.
+Water frequently and, if growing for height, feed weekly with a nitrogen-rich fertiliser to encourage them to grow tall.
 You may need to stake some of the taller varieties.

 More on growing sunflowers: